Packers must improve their run defense before postseason - WHIZ News

 NEXT STEPS

-The Packers host the Vikings on Sunday night before closing the regular season at Chicago on Jan.
+The Packers host the Vikings on Sunday night before closing the regular season at Detroit on Jan.
 9. The Vikings still have an outside chance of reaching the playoffs.

 More AP NFL coverage: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL